 If you are already allergic to bee stings, for example, to the point of an anaphylactic reaction, then you will not be suitable for hyaluronidase treatment.
 Similarly, mild allergic reactions can occur, and there is a likelihood that the product will dissolve some of the natural or human hyaluronic acid within the area treated, although that should replenish quickly over a few days.
 It also cannot be used during pregnancy or if you are breast feeding.

 If you have chosen to dissolve your dermal filler, and it is not an emergency, you will usually be given a patch test to rule out significant allergic reaction before you are treated with a larger dose.

 Is dissolving lip filler painful?

 Everyone’s pain threshold is different, but it is certainly not something to undertake on a whim, especially if you could easily wait for the filler to naturally dissolve.
 You will also have swollen and tender lips for a little while afterwards.
-For some, the swelling can be extraordinary, but does settle within hours if that is the only symptom.
-A healthcare professional would be able to distinguish between expected swelling and more serious symptoms of allergic reaction.

 Do your lips go back to normal after dissolving fillers?

 After the hyaluronidase enzyme has broken down the HA in the filler and your body has naturally excreted the debris through your lymphatic system, your lips should return to normal.
 This usually takes a couple of weeks, and during that time your body will also replenish some natural hyaluronic acid to the area.

 If you have had too frequent or excessive dermal filler treatments that have resulted in large quantities of product stretching the proportions of your lips into an oversized pout, there is a chance that the skin will appear a little deflated to begin with after dissolving, and the lips will need time to heal.

 Can I have my lips refilled after lip filler dissolving?